chainflip-io/chainflip-backend/README.md

 ## Testnet

-To launch a testnet use the [chainflip-testnet-tools](https://github.com/chainflip-io/chainflip-testnet-tools).
+To start a multi node testnet you can use the [chainflip-testnet-tools](https://github.com/chainflip-io/chainflip-testnet-tools).
+A multi-node testnet can be useful to test more complex test scenarios under more realistic conditions.